Li-Ion battery production is expanding rapidly, but so are the risks and uncertainties in the new electric vehicle (EV) supply chain.

 One of these often-missed critical factors is the packaging used for transporting Li-Ion cells, modules, and battery packs.

 EV batteries are highly vulnerable to dangerous leakage, thermal runaway, and loss of quality during transportation.
-This means the packaging must be UN-certified and meet far higher requirements than for standard car parts.
+This means the packaging must be UN-certified or conform to the appropriate PHMSA regulations and meet far higher requirements than for standard car parts.
 Even one-way packaging for a full battery pack can cost between $300-500, around 7% of the total battery cost .

 However one-way packaging gives far less protection against many of the factors that can affect battery quality during transportation.
 Moisture on sea journeys can weaken the cardboard, it’s vulnerable to stacking damage, and it needs more handling (which adds risk) as it’s not suited to automated production lines.
 All these additional liabilities can have serious impacts on profitability, through the cost of damage or loss of quality in transit.